Pingumaniac/Structure_and_Interpretation_of_Computer_Programs/README.md

 # Structure_and_Interpretation_of_Computer_Programs
-This repository contains my solutions to all of the exercises from the book "Structure and Interpretation of Computer Programs" by Harold Abelson and Gerald Jay Sussman with Julie Sussman.
+This repository contains my solutions to exercises from the book "Structure and Interpretation of Computer Programs" by Harold Abelson and Gerald Jay Sussman with Julie Sussman.
 These include:
 1. implementing an interpreter for a subset of the Scheme dialect of Lisp that uses normal-order evaluation instead of applicative-order evaluation for Section 4.2
 2. implementing an interpreter for non-deterministic computing for Section 4.3
 3. implementing an interpreter for logic-programming language for Section 4.4